Have you ever thought to yourself, “Hemp is a variety of cannabis, I’m not giving that to my dog!”?

 How Hemp Seed Oil Works

-The GLA that’s abundant in hemp seed is a building block for prostaglandins.
-Researchers are looking at GLA supplementation today as an important component of proper hormone health and development.
+In fact, researchers are looking at GLA supplementation as an important component of proper hormone health and development.

 A Word Of Caution!

-Before you start adding hemp oil to your dog’s meals, there’s a couple of things you should first know.
+Before you start adding hemp seed oil to your dog’s meals, there’s a couple of things you should first know.

-If you cook your dog’s food, you won’t want to add hemp seed oil to the food while cooking as this can cause the oil to become rancid and cause health issues in your dog.
+If you cook your dog’s food, you don’t want to add hemp seed oil to the food while it’s cooking.
+This can cause the oil to become rancid and cause health issues in your dog.

-In addition, if your dog is eating a poultry-based diet, adding hemp seed oil may cause an imbalance in his diet because chicken is already quite high in polyunsaturated fats and linoleic acid.
+In addition, if your dog is eating a poultry-based diet, adding hemp seed oil may cause an imbalance in his diet.
+Chicken is already quite high in polyunsaturated fats and linoleic acid.

-How Much To Give
+How Much Hemp Seed Oil To Give

 So we’ve established that giving your dog hemp seed oil whenever you give him red meat is an excellent boost to his health.
 So how much should you give?